bdsriver/Parallel_Chinese_Checkers_Engine/README.md

 ![Translation of Chinese Checkers Game Space to 2D Array](./Images/bitmap_blueprint.png)

 We have defined the x,y, and w axes on the right.
 By defining the w axis on the 2D grid as 1 move in the x direction and 1 move in the y direction, we can translate in all 3 directions despite being on the 2D matrix.
 For example, we can see on the right that the top left green marble is 12 spaces away from the bottom purple marble on the w axis.
-By starting at that same purple sapce on the left and moving 12 spaces diagonally in the w direction on the grid, we can move between those same two marbles in both domains.
+By starting at that same purple space on the left and moving 12 spaces diagonally in the w direction on the grid, we can move between those same two marbles in both domains.

 ## Bitboards